0xbow-io/asp-aztec-bridge/docs/assets/sequence.md

     participant Rollup Contract
     participant Outbox (L2)
     participant Inbox (L2)
-    participant Portal (L2 sister contract)
+    participant Token Bridge (L2)
     end
     User->>User: Connects wallet
     User->>User: Inputs 10 USDC and clicks transfer User->>Portal: Deposits 10 USDC to the portal Portal->>Inbox (L1): Send 'mint' msg to L2 (aztec)
     Inbox (L1)->>Inbox (L1): Populate msg values
-    Note right of Inbox (L1): Think of inbox/outbox as trees Inbox (L1)->>Inbox (L1): Update state (msg inserted into inbox) Note right of Inbox (L1): inbox inserts messages into message tree Portal (L2 sister contract)->>Outbox (L2): Consume msg initiated to read the msg from L1 Outbox (L2)->>Outbox (L2): Consumes msg
+    Inbox (L1)->>Inbox (L1): Update state (msg inserted into inbox) loop block in chain
+        Token Bridge (L2)->>Outbox (L2): Consume msg initiated to read the msg from L1 Outbox (L2)->>Outbox (L2): Consumes and validates msg Outbox (L2)->>Outbox (L2): Update state (nullify)
-    Note left of Outbox (L2): During consumption, it checks for the corresponding message in the message tree Outbox (L2)->>Outbox (L2): Validates msg
-    Outbox (L2)->>Outbox (L2): Update state (nullify)
+        Token Bridge (L2)->>Token Bridge (L2): Mint 10 USDC on L2
+        User->>Token Bridge (L2): Request withdrawal of 10 USDC
+        Token Bridge (L2)->>Token Bridge (L2): Burn 10 USDC on L2
-    Portal (L2 sister contract)->>Inbox (L2): Add msg
-    Inbox (L2)->>Inbox (L2): Populate msg values
+        Token Bridge (L2)->>Inbox (L2): Add withdrawal msg Inbox (L2)->>Inbox (L2): Populate msg values and update state Rollup Contract->>Inbox (L2): Consume msg
-    Inbox (L2)->>Inbox (L2): Update state (insert)
-    Rollup Contract->>Inbox (L2): Consume msg
-    Inbox (L2)->>Inbox (L2): Update state (delete)
-    Rollup Contract->>Outbox (L2): Insert msg
+        Rollup Contract->>Outbox (L2): Insert withdrawal msg
-    Outbox (L2)->>Outbox (L2): Update state (insert)
         Rollup Contract->>Validating Light Node (L1): Block (Proof + Data)
-    Validating Light Node (L1)->>Validating Light Node (L1): Verify proof Validating Light Node (L1)->>Validating Light Node (L1): Update state Validating Light Node (L1)->>Inbox (L1): Consume l1Tol2 msgs from L1 Inbox (L1)->>Inbox (L1): Update state (next tree) Validating Light Node (L1)->>Outbox (L1): Insert messages from L2 Outbox (L1)->>Outbox (L1): Update state (insert root) Portal->>Outbox (L1): Consume msg
+        Validating Light Node (L1)->>Validating Light Node (L1): Verify proof and update state Validating Light Node (L1)->>Outbox (L1): Insert withdrawal message from L2 Outbox (L1)->>Outbox (L1): Update state (insert root) end
+    User->>Portal: Request withdrawal of 10 USDC
-    Outbox (L1)->>Outbox (L1): Validate msg
+    Portal->>Outbox (L1): Consume withdrawal msg
-    Outbox (L1)->>Outbox (L1): Update state (nullify)
+    Outbox (L1)->>Outbox (L1): Validate msg and update state (nullify) Portal->>User: Transfer 10 USDC back to user

 ```
+The sequence diagram above is numbered to show the logical flow of the cross-chain communication process.
+The steps are as follows:

-1. User initiates transaction
+1. User connects their wallet to the system.
-2. Clicks transfer
+2. User inputs 10 USDC and initiates a transfer to L2.
-3. The tokens are deposited to the Portal.
-This holds the tokens in the Portal
+3. User deposits 10 USDC to the Portal contract on L1, which holds the tokens.
-4. Portal contract (L1) wants to send a message to L2.
-In our scenario, we want to mint tokens on Aztec.
-To set this up look at points 5,6.
+4. Portal contract on L1 sends a 'mint' message to L2 (Aztec) via the L1 Inbox.
-5. The L1 inbox populates the message with information of the sender.
-The <kbd>sendL2Message()</kbd>  is used to send the message.
+5. L1 Inbox populates the message with sender information using sendL2Message().
-6. The L1 inbox contract inserts the message into its tree
+6. L1 Inbox updates its state by inserting the message into its tree.
-7. On the L2, as part of a L2 block, a transaction consumes a message from the L2 outbox
+7. Token Bridge on L2 initiates consumption of the message from L2 Outbox.
-8. Consumes the L1 -> L2 message and emits the nullifier.
+8. L2 Outbox consumes the message and validates it.
-9. The L2 outbox ensures that the message is included, and that the caller is the recipient and knows the secret to spend.
-(This is done by the application circuit)
-10. The nullifier of the message is emitted to privately spend the message (This is done by the application circuit)
-11. The L2 contract sends a message to L1 (specifying a recipient)
+9. L2 Outbox updates its state by nullifying the consumed message.
+10. Token Bridge mints 10 USDC on L2, corresponding to the deposited amount.
+11. User requests withdrawal of 10 USDC on L2.
+12. Token Bridge burns 10 USDC on L2 to initiate the withdrawal.
+13. Token Bridge adds a withdrawal message to the L2 Inbox.
-12. The L2 inbox populates the message with sender information
+14. L2 Inbox populates the message with sender information and updates its state.
+15. Rollup Contract consumes the message from L2 Inbox.
+16. Rollup Contract inserts the withdrawal message into L2 Outbox.
+17. Rollup Contract submits the L2 block (including Proof + Data) to the Validating Light Node on L1.
+18. Validating Light Node verifies the proof and updates its state.
-13. The L2 inbox inserts the message into its storage
+19. Validating Light Node inserts the withdrawal message from L2 into L1 Outbox.
-14. The rollup circuit starts consuming the messages from the inbox
-15. The L2 inbox deletes the messages from its storage
-16. The L2 block includes messages from the L1 inbox that are to be inserted into the L2 outbox
-17. The L2 outbox state is updated to include the messages
-18. The L2 block is submitted to L1
-19. The state transitioner receives the block and verifies the proof + validates constraints on block
-20. The state transitioner updates it's state to the ending state of the block
-21. The state transitioner consumes the messages from the L1 inbox that was specified in the block.
-They have been inserted into the L2 outbox, ensuring atomicity.
-22. The L1 inbox updates it local state by marking the message tree messages as consumed
-23. The state transitioner inserts the messages tree root into the L1 Outbox.
-They have been consumed from the L2 inbox, ensuring atomicity.
-24. The L1 outbox updates it local state by inserting the message root and height
+20. L1 Outbox updates its state by inserting the message root.
+21. User requests withdrawal of 10 USDC from the Portal on L1.
-25. The portal later consumes a message from the L1 outbox
+22. Portal consumes the withdrawal message from L1 Outbox.
-26. The L1 outbox validates that the message exists and that the caller is indeed the recipient
-27. The L1 outbox updates it local state by nullifying the message
+23. L1 Outbox validates the message and updates its state by nullifying it.
+24. Portal transfers 10 USDC back to the user, completing the cross-chain withdrawal.